DataSurgeon/CosmosDB-VSCode/README.md

 # CosmosDB-VSCode
-Simple data input and extraction demo with LINQ and SQL asynchronous processing using Visual Studio Code and C#.
-Built with the guidance of Microsoft's MSLearn for Data Engineering
+Simple data input and extraction demo from an Azure CosmosDB data store with asynchronous processing of SQL and LINQ queries.
+Built using Visual Studio Code and C# with the guidance of Microsoft's MSLearn for Data Engineering